-As one of the earliest founding townships on the Atlantic seacoast, Piscataway, New Jersey, boasts a rich history that developed out of Native American territory and ultimately became an integral settlement that led to the creation of the United States.
+As one of the earliest founding townships on the Atlantic seacoast, Piscataway, New Jersey, boasts a rich history that starts before even the creation of the United States.
 Steeped in this colonial legacy, Piscataway has become an attractive destination for those seeking a high quality of life with quick access to numerous cities and attractions in the Northeast.
 Residents of Piscataway can enjoy proximity to New York City—located only 35 miles away—while basking in the peace of a smaller township.

 With just over 57,000 residents, Piscataway provides all the amenities and resources one needs to live comfortably, coupled with a down-to-earth, genuine atmosphere.
 As a gratifying place to live, Piscataway also has a growing economy with countless possibilities for business development.
 Discover all you need to know before moving to Piscataway by considering the following information about the cost of living, the job market, and more.